inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 out the offensive ethnic joke.
 Look for these three to shut down the opening coin toss.
 		-- Harvard Lampoon 1988 Program Parody, distributed at The Game Now she speaks rapidly.
-"Do you know *why* you want to program?"
+"Do  know *why*  want to program?"
 	He shakes his head.
 He hasn't the faintest ia.
 	"For the sheer *joy* of programming!" she cries triumphantly.
 "The joy of the pnt, the artist, the craftsman.
 "You take a program, born weak and impotent as a dimly-realized solution.
 You nurture the program and gui it down the right path, building, watching it grow ever stronger.
-Sometimes you paint with tiny strokes, a keystroke add here, a keystroke changed there."
+Sometimes  paint with tiny strokes, a keystroke add here, a keystroke changed there."
 She sweeps her arm in a  arc.
-"And other times you savage whole *blocks* of co, ripping out the program's very *essence*, then beginning anew.
-But always building, creating, filling the program with your own personal stamp, your own quirks and nuances.
+"And other times  savage whole *blocks* of co, ripping out the program's very *essence*, then beginning anew.
+But always building, creating, filling the program with r own personal stamp, r own quirks and nuances.
 Watching the program grow stronger, patching it when it crashes, until finally it can stand alone -- proud, powerful, and perfect.
 This is the programmer's finest hour!"
 Softly at first, then lour, he hears the strains of a Sousa march.
-"This ... this is your canvas! your clay!
+"This ... this is r canvas! r clay!
 Go forth and create a masterwork!"
-It's been a business doing pleasure with you.
+It's been a business doing pleasure with .
 FORTUNE DISCUSSES THE DIFFERENCES BETWEEN MEN AND WOMEN:	#2

 Desserts: